-This work describes a general method to obtain highly porous electrodes and their use as Dimensionally Stable Anodes for the O2 evolution (OER) and CO2 reduction reactions(CO2RR).
-By using a powder metallurgy based process, where metallic titanium and nickel powders are pressed and thermally treated to form “green compacts”, we obtain electrodes that benefit from a 1000 fold increase in the Electrochemically Surface Area (ECSA).
-In addition, active catalytic species for water oxidation (i.e. NiOOH) are generated during the processing converting these electrodes as ideal candidates to be evaluated in oxidation reactions.
-Excellent OER performance is obtained with overpotentials below 270 mV at 10 mA/cm2, exceeding those of commercially available alternatives.
-Alternatively, the electrode can be used as counterelectrode for CO2 reduction reaction with similar results to those obtained with Pt.
-The current work paves the way for a generic method that will be expanded for other electrochemical reactions.
+This work describes a general method to obtain highly porous electrodes and their use as dimensionally stable anodes for the O2 evolution reaction (OER).
+By using a powder metallurgy based process, where metallic titanium and nickel powders are pressed and thermally treated to form “brown compacts”, we obtain electrodes that benefit from a 1000-fold increase in the electrochemical surface area (ECSA).
+In addition, active catalytic species for water oxidation (i.e. NiOOH) are generated during the processing converting these electrodes as ideal candidates for evaluation in oxidation reactions.
+Excellent OER performance is obtained with overpotentials below 270 mV at 10 mA cm−2, exceeding those of commercially available alternatives.
+The current work paves the way for a generic method that will be extended to other electrochemical reactions.